an independent Search Engine for VPSs ranked by price

 5. Install ZFS on the VPS disk

-6. Restore the backup into the new ZFS root file system
+6. Restore the backup to the new ZFS root filesystem

 7. Install GRUB2